Where to Buy RTLSDR RTL2832U DVB-T Tuner Dongles

 Another reputable place to buy a R820T RTL-SDR dongle is at the Nooelec Amazon Store.
 Nooelec is good as they guarantee that their R820T dongles have an ESD protection diode, which some dongles from other sellers can lack.
-They also provide excellent installation support by phone should you need it.
+They also provide support by phone should you need it.
 These dongles are usually around $20.
 Click the link below to check the price.

 Also, take note of the uncommon Micro Coax (MCX) plug on these dongles.
 Check out the most commonly used MCX adapters further down the page.

 The E4000 is more expensive as it has become rare since it has gone out of production.
 It has a frequency range of 52 – 2200 MHz with a gap from 1100 MHz to 1250 MHz.

 The E4000 RTL-SDR dongle can still be bought from Nooelec Amazon as well.
 Due to its rareness, the cost of the E4000 is slowly rising.
 These dongles used to go for $20, but are now going for around $70-$100!
 Best to get them now before they sell out completely.

 Most R820T RTL-SDRs use an MCX connection.
 To connect to antennas with different connectors you can use an adapter.
 MCX adapters are fairly cheap and most can be found on Amazon for under $10.